 Meaning

-In the quote “Have you learned the lessons only of those who admired you, and were tender with you, and stood aside for you?
-Have you not learned great lessons from those who braced themselves against you, and disputed passage with you?,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+“Have you learned the lessons only of those who admired you, and were tender with you, and stood aside for you?
+Have you not learned great lessons from those who braced themselves against you, and disputed passage with you?” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme